bitst0rm-pub/Formatter/README.md

 log = logging.getLogger(__name__)                           # REQUIRED: logger setup
 INTERPRETERS = ['node']                                     # optional: case-sensitive fallback names (without extension) if interpreter is not found
 EXECUTABLES = ['terser']                                    # optional: case-sensitive fallback names (without extension) if executable is not found
+DOTFILES = ['.terser.json']                                 # optional: to auto-resolve the per-project config dotfile if "config_path" is disabled
 MODULE_CONFIG = {                                           # REQUIRED: template to create several sublime config files
     'source': 'https://thirdparty-plugin.com',              # REQUIRED: info on where the user can download the plugin 'name': 'My First Plugin',                              # REQUIRED: a Capitalized plugin name of your choice, preferably short and comprehensive